HomeNew Testament2 Corinthians

 A chiasm is a literary structure where themes or vocabulary of the first section of a passage are repeated in the second.
 The center of the chiasm is typically the climax of the passage.
 In 2 Corinthians 1:21-24 there are two chiasms; 1:21-22 and 1:23-24.
 A Now He who establishes us (1:21a) B with you

-A chiasm is a literary structure where themes of the first section of a passage are repeated in the second.
+A chiasm is a literary structure where vocabulary of the first section of a passage is repeated in reverse order in the second.
 The center of the chiasm is typically the climax of the passage.
-In 2 Corinthians 1:21-22 the center and climax is that God established in Christ and annointed us.
-A Now He who establishes us
+In 2 Corinthians 2:14-17 the center and climax is "For we are a fragrance of Christ to God among those

 The Chiasm of 2 Corinthians 1:17-20